Kyohans/antecli/README.md

 ## How to play

 You can place a card on any unoccupied square.
 After all 25 squares are filled, poker hands on each row and column are summed up for the final score.
+Note that once you place a card, it cannot be changed.
+This is a game of luck and patience so good luck!

 ## Scoring